jkm-droid/jkm-droid/README.md

 - 📫 How to reach me @jkmdroid - twitter, joshlinnas@gmail.com, jkmdroid - instagram

 **Languages and Tools**
-- .Net, PHP, Laravel, git
+- .Net/C#
+- PHP/Laravel
+- Git
+- MySql/PostgreSql

 <!---
 jkm-droid/jkm-droid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.